limyz/573controller/README.md

 # 573controller

-This repository houses several .ino files for use with an Arduino.
-Supported music game controllers include:
+This repository houses several Arduino .ino files for use with an Arduino Leonardo or Micro to transform it into music game controller.
+Supported controllers include:

 * _gfxg

-Allows you to use an Arduino Leonardo or Micro to transform a Guitar Hero/GuitarFreaks/Gitadora guitar into a USB game controller
+Allows you to transform it into a a USB game controller for use with [Clone Hero](https://clonehero.net)/[DTXAL](http://senamih.com/dtxal)/Guitar Hero/GuitarFreaks/Gitadora.

 * _iidx

-Allows you to use an Arduino Leonardo or Micro to transform an IIDX controller into a USB game controller with full support for [beatmania IIDX INFINITAS](https://p.eagate.573.jp/game/eac2dx/infinitas).
+Allows you to transform it into a IIDX controller with full native support for [beatmania IIDX INFINITAS](https://p.eagate.573.jp/game/eac2dx/infinitas).

 * _iidx_2p

 Similar to _iidx but with buttons remapped from E1/E2 to E3/E4 for use with doubles play (DP).
+For players using the 2P side for single play, simply modify E3/E4 to E1/E2 button mappings.

+* _sdvx

+Allows you to transform it into a SDVX controller with full native support for [SOUND VOLTEX III](https://p.eagate.573.jp/game/eacsdvx/iii).

 ## Requirements
 * Arduino Leonardo or Micro